shanstiles/cs760_project/README.md

 smv_opt:  Folder that contains the classifiers and final results of the RBF SVM hyperparameter optimization

 - 17 RBF SVM classifier files (16 from 4x4 hyperparameter combinations and 1 from default SVM hyperparameters)
+- SVM_Optimization_Results: dataframe of the parameter combinations and the resulting accuracy, sensitivity, and specificity values

+Github Repository:

 File Directory: